 Beyond the whale and kangaroo is a long but narrow rock ledge, which has a small waterhole.
 It has number of engravings – many of which are almost impossible to make out – as well as three axe grinding grooves.
 A small engraving of a bird (there are two birds; the other is much fainter) is very clear.

 Less obvious is what is described as “fifteen small circles”, which look almost natural after hundreds of years of erosion from water seeping across the rock.

 The next rock platform has a large kangaroo, which is faint and quite hard to make out.

 Scattered across a few rock surfaces, this group includes a very weathered wallaby, the head of a wallaby (or kangaroo) and a shield,

 The largest engraving site is crossed by the Milyerra Trail.
 The large, tesselated rock platform is the only sign-posted Aboriginal engraving sie int he area, but unfortunately mountain bikes and bulldozer tracks have damaged some of the engravings.
 Two figures recorded in 1899 have been worn away completely.

 There are many figures scattered around the site – most of them are faded and hard to make out – which were documented by W.D.
 Campbell and Ian Sim.
-Where Sim identified and sketched about 15 motifs in 1969, the earlier recording by Campbell in 1899 covers less than half of these.
+While Sim identified and sketched about 15 motifs in 1969, the earlier recording by Campbell in 1899 covers less than half of these.
 There is a handprint and a number of mundoes around the site, including two long lines of mundoes which intersect.

 A boomerang or moon is nestled in a natural depression in the rock.